 Cinquain: five lines

-Sestet: six lines, usually second stanza or part of a Petrarchan sonnet
+Sestet: six lines, usually first stanza or part of a Petrarchan sonnet

-Octave: eight lines, usually the first stanza or part of a Petrarchan sonnet
+Octave: eight lines, usually the second stanza or part of a Petrarchan sonnet

 Fortunately, stanzas are seldom extended to line numbers above eight; therefore, I have coined the terms for stanzas with lines numbering above eight: